Careers and Study

 Mothers' Little Helper: Alcohol use in working mothers

-Maree Patsouras, supervised by Dr Sandra Kuntsche, Dr Cassandra Wright, Professor Emmanuel Kuntsche and Dr Gabriel Caluzzi
+Maree Patsouras, supervised by Dr. Sandra Kuntsche, Dr. Cassandra Wright, Prof. Emmanuel Kuntsche and Dr. Gabriel Caluzzi

 Maree's project uses mixed methods, focusing on alcohol use among working mothers.
 Maree's project will include a qualitative component using semi-structured interviews and a quantitative component, which will include a longitudinal ecological momentary assessment of alcohol use and daily hassles.

-Cassandra Hopkins, supervised by Dr Anne-Marie Laslett, Dr Sandra Kuntsche and Dr Robyn Dwyer
+Cassandra Hopkins, supervised by Prof. Anne-Marie Laslett, Dr. Sandra Kuntsche and Dr. Robyn Dwyer

 Cass’s PhD uses mixed methods to identify the prevalence of harm from others drinking to children.
 Survey data is used to quantify harm while qualitative interviews are used to identify the harm context.
-Finally, this project will analyse Victorian public policy to identify if children are adequately protected from alcohol-related harm from others drinking.
+Finally, this project will analyse Australian health and social policy to examine the representations and considerations of parents who drink heavily and their children.

-Amany Sabry Basaly Tanyos, supervised by Dr Anne-Marie Laslett, Dr Heng (Jason) Jiang and Dr Rebecca Jenkinson
+Amany Sabry Basaly Tanyos, supervised by Prof. Anne-Marie Laslett, Dr. Heng (Jason) Jiang and Dr. Rebecca Jenkinson (ADF)

 This PhD is a part of the ARC-funded Project Alcohol Harm to Others (AHTO).
 As alcohol increases the risk and severity of intimate partner violence (IPV), this PhD will focus on alcohol-related family violence, in particular, harms to intimate partners.
 Its primary concern is to understand alcohol’s role in IPV in Australia from varied perspectives and using different methodologies and datasets.
 Firstly, this project will evaluate the current international evidence base obtained from national surveys, health, and police data regarding alcohol-related IPV via systematic literature reviews.
 Next, it will produce updated estimates of alcohol involvement in IPV by analyzing the 2019 National Drug Strategy Household Survey and the 2021 AHTO survey.
 Finally, this thesis will examine alcohol-related IPV change over time as measured using health and police data and will quantify the cost of alcohol-related IPV.